PLEASE, NOTE:

 Do I have to speak Italian to be able to apply?

-Only if you’re applying for Citizenship by marriage
+Only if you’re applying for Citizenship by marriage.

 2. FEES

-Each applicant must include in their application a MONEY ORDER made out the CONSULATE GENERAL OF ITALY – TORONTO for the amount posted on the Consular fees page.
 Fees are NOT transferrable and CANNOT be used for any application other than that of the applicant.

 3. ELIGIBILITY

-When a person claims to be of Italian parentage or ancestry but no proof of the fact can be found in Italian registers, it is necessary to provide proof that all ancestors have maintained, and thereby passed on, their Italian citizenship.
-The authority legally valid to ascertain these facts depends on the person’s place of residence: for foreign residents, the diplomatic-consular mission in the country of residence; for residents in Italy the Ufficio di Stato Civile of the city of residence.
+When a person claims to be of Italian parentage or ancestry but no proof of the fact can be found in Italian registers, it is necessary to provide proof that all ancestors have maintained, and thereby passed on without interruption, their Italian citizenship.
+The authority legally valid to ascertain these facts depends on the person’s place of residence: for foreign residents, the diplomatic-consular mission in the place of residence; for residents in Italy the “Ufficio di Stato Civile” of the city of residence.

-, you must also provide information about your father or grandfather, because Italian citizenship may be affected by the naturalization of their respective spouses.
+If you are claiming citizenship through an Italian citizen mother or grandmother you must also provide information about your father or grandfather, because Italian citizenship may be affected by the naturalization of their respective spouses.

 Who is eligible for Italian citizenship?

-If the applicant does NOT have minor children with the Italian citizen: must be married to the Italian spouse for at least 3 years (36 months)
+Citizenship by marriage/civil union: spouses of Italian citizens whose marriage/civil union has been correctly registered in ITALY.
+If the applicant does NOT have minor children with the Italian citizen: must be married to the Italian spouse for at least 3 years (36 months).
+If the applicant DOES have minor children with the Italian citizen: must be married to the Italian spouse for at least 1 and a half years (18 months).

 How do I determine my eligibility?

-Marriage: see Citizenship through marriage page for all eligibility requirements:
+Marriage: see Citizenship through marriage page for all eligibility requirements: Citizenship through marriage/civil union

 How many generations back can I pursue citizenship?